jpritikin/coach/content/docs/services/_index.md

 ![shop counter](shop-counter.webp)
 {.center}

-Credit: Midjourney "shop counter, cartoon style --v 4" {.center}
+Credit: Midjourney "cozy sacred couch in a professional counseling office, decorated with flowers books fungi, beautiful iridescent style --ar 3:2 --v 5"
+{.center}

 I work with individual adults.
 By the end of 2023,